opendaylight/docs/docs/release-notes/projects/distribution.rst

 ---------

 Every distribution major release comes with new and deprecated project features as well as new Karaf version.
-Because of this it is recommend to perform a new ODL installation.
+Because of this it is recommend performing a new ODL installation.

 Compatibility
 -------------

-Test features change every release but these are only intended for distribution test.
+Test features change every release, but these are only intended for distribution test.

 Bugs Fixed
 ----------